oscaram007/webforge/README.md

 The preview panel shows your website exactly as a visitor would see it.

-- 🔥 **Hot CSS Reload** — change colors or fonts and the preview updates *instantly* without losing your place on the page
+- 🔥 **Hot CSS Reload** to change colors or fonts and the preview updates *instantly* without losing your place on the page
-- 📱 **Responsive Testing** — see how your site looks on a phone, tablet, or laptop screen
+- 📱 **Responsive Testing** allows you to see how your site looks on a phone, tablet, or laptop screen
-- 🔗 **Smart file linking** — it automatically connects your HTML, CSS, and JavaScript files together, no setup needed
+- 🔗 **Smart file linking** automatically connects your HTML, CSS, and JavaScript files together ➡️ no setup needed
 - 🪟 **Pop out** the preview into its own browser tab

 </details>